finnlaymfarmor/undistract_me/README.md

 6. Drag the unzipped folder into the designated area, and enjoy productivity!

-For any suggestions or other websites, please email me:
+For any suggestions or other websites, or bugs, please email me:

 finnlaym@farmorsoftware.com